javascript-tutorial/en.javascript.info/1-js/06-advanced-functions/04-var/article.md

 }()*!*)*/!*;

 *!*!*/!*function() {
-  alert("Bitwise NOT operator starts the expression");
+  alert("Logical NOT operator starts the expression");
 }();

 *!*+*/!*function() {